meza/minecraft-fabric-server/README.md

 The maximum number of threads the server can use.
 This is a Java argument.

+### AUTO_UPDATE

+If set to `true`, the server will automatically update the mods when booting up.

+Requires the [Minecraft Mod Manager](https://github.com/meza/minecraft-mod-manager)'s `modlist.json` to be present in the `/minecraft/config/server` directory.

 ## Volumes

 The image defines the following volumes: